Lynnagneta/alx-system_engineering-devops/0x0A-configuration_management/README.md

-readme file for configaration manangent
+My readme file for congfiguration